jacojoubert/cadre-presentation/OUTLINE.md

     - Every component defines a mixin.
     - Use it to easily create slight variations of the same thing.

+### In practice
   - [ui-button example]
-  - So how does this work in practice.
-Take the most simplest of components: the humble button
+  - Take the most simplest of components: the humble button
   - Base button gives you:
     - Different sizes
     - Supports auto, fixed, and full button widths